 Practical ways to exercise your duty of care as part of normal parish activity are dealt with in previous introductory sections of the Risk Management Manual 'A Risk Management Program for Parishes' (Overview) and 'Developing a Risk Management Plan' (Plan).

 BULLYING IN THE PARISH

 What is bullying?

-WorkCover defines bullying as repeated unreasonable behaviour directed towards a worker or group of workers that creates a risk to their physical and/or psychological health and safety.
-A broad range of workplace behaviours can be bullying and these behaviours can be direct or indirect.
+WorkCover defines bullying as repeated and unreasonable behaviour directed towards a worker or group of workers that creates a risk to their health and safety.